 Ironically, one of the largest lists of Italian words is made from movie subtitles, which are often a translation of foreign movie scripts.
 Often, they’re not even professionally translated.

-So, they don’t reflect the way Italians really speak.
+So, they don’t reflect the way an Italian speaker really talk.

 In other words, the top 1000 Italian words are not the same for everyone.